awslabs/fluent-golang-io-writer/README.md

 # fluent-logger-io-writer

-Go Code that wraps the fluent-logger-golang in a struct that implements [io.Writer](https://golang.org/pkg/io/).

 *This library is covered in an AWS Open Source blog post: [Splitting an application’s logs into multiple streams: a Fluent tutorial](https://aws.amazon.com/blogs/opensource/splitting-application-logs-multiple-streams-fluent/)*

-Note: This library was created to demonstrate a somewhat experimental idea.
+This library was created to demonstrate a somewhat experimental idea.
 If you end up using it (or write your own similar code), [please plus one this issue to let us know](https://github.com/awslabs/fluent-golang-io-writer/issues/1).
 Thoughts/comments/feedback also welcome.

+### What is it?

+Go Code that wraps the fluent-logger-golang in a struct that implements [io.Writer](https://golang.org/pkg/io/).

 This means it can be used as the underlying io stream for many loggers.
 See [main.go](main.go) for full example usage.

-This project is part of a blog post/tutorial on Fluentd & Fluent Bit: **TODO add link.**

 Simple example with the popular `sirupsen/logrus` logger: